Section 965 Deemed Repatriation Tax: Defeated

 Aside from an Article 1, Section 9, Clause 3 “ex post facto” constitutional challenge to the enforceability of Code section 965(a)(1)’s retroactive application to November 2 before the bill was signed into law, it has been universally accepted in the tax industry that there is no way to lawfully avoid the application of Section 965.
 If you’re a U.S. tax resident and own or control 10% or more of the voting power of a controlled foreign corporation, you must include in income the greater of the accumulated E&P as of November 2 or December 31, 2017.
 If a United States corporation owned or controlled 10% or more of the voting power of any foreign corporation anywhere in the world regardless of its status as a CFC or not, it must include in income the greater of the accumulated E&P as of November 2 or December 31, 2017.

 Every law firm in the U.S. is wholly convinced Section 965 is an airtight provision.
 Nothing could be further from the truth.
 Allow this author to illuminate the solution in five simple words: “retroactive check-the-box election.”
 If you don’t already see where I’m going with this, pay close attention.
+For detailed information on claiming back a refund of any Section 965 tax you have paid, click here.

 Treasury regulations applicable to the Internal Revenue Code and the IRS provide rules for when a foreign business entity will be treated as either a corporation or a pass-through entity by default (without an election) for federal income tax purposes.
 An eligible foreign entity may elect to change or confirm its default classification for tax purposes by filing IRS Form 8832 within 75 days of the desired effective date of the classification.